-There are commercial cleaners made especially for fiberglass enclosures, or you can use homemade cleaning solutions.
+There are commercial cleaners made specifically for fiberglass enclosures, or you can make your own.

-For weekly cleaning, make a paste of baking soda and white distilled vinegar (1 cup baking soda to 1/4 cup distilled white vinegar).
-When it stops... foaming, spread the paste on the floor and walls of the enclosure with a non-abrasive sponge or microfiber cloth.
-Allow to work for 10 minutes and then rinse away.
+For weekly cleaning, make a paste of one cup baking soda and one-fourth cup white distilled vinegar.
+When it stops foaming, spread the paste on the floor and walls of... the enclosure with a non-abrasive sponge or microfiber cloth.
+Allow it to work for ten minutes and then rinse away.
 Dry the surfaces completely with a soft towel.

 If you have missed a few cleanings and the soap scum is heavy, mix a tablespoon or more of hydrogen peroxide into the baking soda/vinegar paste.
 Spread the mixture on the fiberglass enclosure and let it work for 15-30 minutes.
-Rinse well.
+Rinse well and dry.

 For tough stains left by bath products sitting on a shelf or floor, grab some borax from the laundry room and add a bit of lemon juice to form a paste.
 Spread the mixture on the stain and allow to work for 15 minutes before wiping away with a microfiber cloth.
 Rinse well and buff dry.